How To Support A Loved One Who Is Suicidal

 If you notice your loved one is not taking care of themselves the way they used to, encourage them to practice self-care.
 Self-care practices vary person to person, but basic self-care is pretty much the same.
 Suggest regular exercise a few times a week, eating more fruits and vegetables, eating foods they enjoy, getting enough sleep, going outside for a few minutes and taking their medication.
 Basic self-care may be a struggle for those who are experiencing a severe bout of depression, it may take time and patience is key in these situations.

 If you suspect your loved one is going to hurt themselves or another person, call 911 or the equivalent in your country.

 If you have a loved one you are supporting who is having suicidal thoughts or struggling with their mental health, please take care of yourself.
 Caring for someone who is going through an intensely, painful time in their life can put a strain on your mental and physical health.
 It is essential for you to take time outside the situation to care for yourself- talk to a trusted friend or family member, call your therapist, maintain stable blood sugar by eating regularly and packing snacks, drink water, and rest.
-When I was caring for Sam, I had a spike in my anxiety and returned to therapy and relied on my partner for extra support.
+When I was caring for Sam, I had a spike in my anxiety and returned to therapy and relied on my support system for extra support.
 You can’t help someone if you are not taking care of yourself.

 To learn more about suicide misconceptions, warning signs are more information on suicide, please visit this page on Suicide Prevention.